plusonelabs/calendar-widget/README.md

  of a configurable Auto refresh period (in Other Settings).
 Default Auto refresh period is 10 minutes.

 ### 2019-10-05 <a id="v3.0"/> v3.0.11 More colors and layout customizations
-**Attention!** Due to lots of internal changes:

-1. Old "ToDo Agenda" app version should be uninstalled first,
-2. Device restarted,
-3. And then the new version installed.
-4. Widgets should be recreated.

-Sorry for inconvenience.

-**Changes in this version**

 * One "Appearance" Settings section split into: Layout, Colors and Other settings.
 * Old and confusing [Android Holo ColorPicker](https://github.com/LarsWerkman/HoloColorPicker) is replaced with a customized version of
   [HSV-Alpha Color Picker for Android](https://github.com/martin-stone/hsv-alpha-color-picker-android).